The idea of a work-life balance is and always has been a myth — at least for employees of large management consulting firms.

 When we think of a traditional consulting model, we tend to think in Mad Men-esque terms.
 Picture a person in a suit standing at the head of a conference table, whiteboard at the ready, laying out a strategy for what clients should do next.

 But today’s companies expect more than suggestions.
 They want a team that can bring those suggestions to life.
 They want talented developers, marketing experts, sales consultants — anyone who can help them achieve their objectives.

 Super boutiques employ people with expertise in each of these areas.
 Some have open-source development chops.
 Others know exactly what it takes to deliver a good user experience.
 Still others know how to sell and market the whole package.
 They take those skills, combine them with strategic guidance and help their clients execute like startups while delivering value for enterprise clients.

 Working in this environment is immensely gratifying for consultants.
 They can think big, but get in the trenches too.
 At the end of the day, they can shut down knowing they’ve presented and created ideas and made those ideas a reality.

-They’re Built for Today’s Distributed Workforce
+Super Boutique Consulting Firms Are Built for Today’s Distributed Workforce

 Super boutiques don’t feel compelled to hire associates that focus on clients in specific regions of the country or feel constrained by physical locations.
 If a client needs someone with expertise with Atlassian tools, and that consultant happens to be located in California — or Virginia, or wherever — so be it.
 The boutique can deliver.
 And then it can deliver more, if and when the need arises.